-The Tax Payer Relief Act of 1997 reduced excise taxes on liquefied petroleum gases and methanol produced from natural gas.
+The Tax Payer Relief Act of 1997

+This law reduces excise taxes on liquefied petroleum gases and methanol produced from natural gas.
 The reductions set taxes on these products equal to the federal gasoline tax, based on British thermal units.